storybookjs/marksy/README.md

 ### Jsx

 You can take one step further and create components wherever you want in the markdown, using jsx.
 You will have to import `marksy/jsx`.
 This build of marksy includes babel transpiler which will convert any HTML to elements and allow for custom components.
-Note that this will increase your bundle size sagnificantly:
+Note that this will increase your bundle size significantly:

 <pre lang="js"><code>
 import React, {createElement} from 'react'